dev-lu/osint_toolkit/README.md

 # OSINT Toolkit
 > **Warning**
 > OSINT Toolkit is not production ready yet.
-This is an early prototype, that still needs some work before it goes out of beta.
+This is an early prototype, that still needs some work to be done.
-> The code needs some refactoring, bug fixing, and error handling before the first stable version can be released.
 ## A fullstack web application built for security analysts

 ![Walkthrough video](https://user-images.githubusercontent.com/44299200/222213168-eb32a66f-7f3d-41de-ad0a-a5a55e798920.mov)